imcf/lxc-scripts/README.md

 #         └── lists
 ```

+##### Configuration-Specific Cache Settings

-Using a suite-specific package cache, the symlink is expected to point to the directory
+Using a configuration-specific package cache, the symlink is expected to point to the
-containing the `archives` and `lists` directories directly (in case of Debian setups):
+directory containing the `archives` and `lists` directories directly (in case of Debian
+setups):

 ```bash
 cd distributions/debian/8_jessie_with_mysql/settings